Many states around the country have opened their laws to allow legal possession and and consumption of marijuana and CBD oil for medical reasons.

-One of the most popular products are CBD-laced (Cannabidiol) oils and topicals.
+One of the most popular products are CBD Oil (Cannabidiol) and topicals.

 With CBD’s potent healing properties, the world of massage therapy is adopting its use.
-More and more massage therapists are turning to CBD infused lotions and oils as part of their practice.
+More and more massage therapists are turning to CBD oil and infused lotions as part of their practice.

 Some healing qualities of CBD are as follows:

 - Anticonvulsant – Suppresses seizure activity

 - Antipsychotic – Combats psychosis disorders

 - Anti-inflammatory – Combats inflammatory disorders

 - Anti-cancer – Combats tumor and cancer cells